aackerman/aaronackerman.com/_posts/2015-03-01-react-qualitatively-better.md

 The benefits of React are great, it has it's downsides as many frameworks do.
 Performance for initial render will never be as good as hand writing DOM manipulation.

 React is greater than the sum of it's parts.
-It pushes helps to guide you into the pit of success.
+It helps to guide you into the pit of success.